FoxComm/highlander/build-tests/README.md

 	brew tap qatools/formulas
 	brew install allure-commandline

-Export env variable to point at environment against which tests should be run:
+Export env variable to point at environment against which tests should run:

 	export BVT_ENV={env_name}

-You can use either one of environments listed in `config.js`, or added your own using similar template.
+You can either use one of environments listed in `config.js`, or add there your own by the analogy of existing ones.

-**Make sure to specify the variable value in upper case!**
-A list of existing environments:
+A list of available environments:

 * STAGE
 * STAGE-TPG